nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all Contacts : `contact list`

-Shows a list of all contacts in the address book in alphabetical order.</br>
+Shows a list of all contacts in the address book in alphabetical order.<br>
 [coming soon!]: Methods for specific forms of listing.

 Format: `contact list`

 ### Listing all Tasks : `task list`

-Shows a list of all tasks assigned by the user to contacts in the addressbook, and vice versa, in alphabetical order.</br>
+Shows a list of all tasks assigned by the user to contacts in the addressbook, and vice versa, in alphabetical order.<br>
 [coming soon!]: Methods to list the tasks separately.

 Format: `task list`